-Theme Loans (BCP and BCP Bolivia) Investments (Prima, Pacífico Seguros, Credicorp Capital, and Treasury BCP) Appetite Implementation of the list of exclusions in impacted subsidiaries.
-Definition of a centralized screening process for conduct-based exclusions (child labor, forced labor, human trafficking, corruption, bribery and fraud).
-Progress on the monitoring of sectoral exclusions in prioritized portfolios Identification • Identification and prioritization of risks based on the ESG Risk Taxonomy developed and commented on in the 2022 Report Conceptual knowledge to prioritize physical and transition risks in the impacted portfolio Evaluation and treatment A strengthened analysis framework (questionnaires, ESG assession and investment policy and sector training) Implementation of ESG questionnaires to discover the level of ESG risk management in the prioritized portfolio.
-The level of risk management can be low, medium or high Progress in implementing responsible investment policies, with notable advances in exclusions and the evaluation of issuers according to ESG integration strategies.
-Methodologies to assess the different types of assets were developed and adopted.
-Governance • Creation of the Corporate Committee on Behavioral Exclusions • Update of impacted policies.
-Reporting • Publication of Credicorp's first corporate TCFD report, including g an ESG Risk Management section Taxonomy (opportunities) Update of our BCP Perú and Bolivia Environmental Taxonomy.
-Formalization the of the Sustainable Operations Committee in BCP Peru and BCP Bolivia.
-In BCP Peru it was integrated into the management leading to 59 operations labeled as green for +US\$585 million.
+Investments Loons (BCP and BCP Bolivia) (Prima, Pacifico Seguros, Credicorp Capital, and Treasury BCP) Implementation of the list of exclusions in impacted subsidiaries.
+Definition of a centralized screening process for conduct-based sections (child labor, forced labor, human trafficking, corruption, bribery and fread).
+Progress on the monitoring of sectoral exclusions in prioritized portfolios.
+Identification and prioritization of risks based on the ESG Risk Taxonomy developed and commented on in the 2022 Report. observed and transition side in the A strengthened analysis framework integration tools, guarantee assessmen policy and sector training) (questionnaires, ESG assessment and nt questionnaires, loan and investment Evaluation and treatment Implementation of ESG questionnaires to discover the level of ESG risk menagement in the prioritized portfolio.
+The level of risk management can be low, medium or high. advances in exclusions and the evaluation of issuers according to £56 Creation of the Corporate Committee on B Update of impacted policies.
+Jehavioral Exclusions Publication of Credicorp's first corporat Management section te TCFO report, including an ESG Risk Update of our BCP Peru and Bollvia Environmental Taxonomy.
+Formalization of Sustainable Operations Committee in BCP Peru and BCP Bollvio.
+In BCP Peru it was integrated into the management leading to 59 operations.

+3.4.1.
 Taxonomy and appetite